adrianardnerg/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 Optimizing code before it's necessary can lead to unnecessary complexity and may even introduce bugs.
 It's better to write clear, simple code first and optimize only when profiling indicates that a specific part of the code is causing performance issues.

+# 2023-12-13
+- "Premature optimization is the root of all evil." - Donald Knuth

+Optimizing code too early in the development process can lead to unnecessary complexity and wasted time.
+It's better to write clear, simple code first and optimize only when necessary.